-The area’s rough topography, a legacy of glaciation, provides important wildlife habitat.
+The Natural Area’s rough topography, a legacy of glaciation, provides important wildlife habitat.

 Map of the Area